samufrank/sp500-tft-forecasting/experiments/02_vintage_baseline/README.md

 These models were trained with vintage alignment.
 Do not evaluate with fixed test data - results will not be meaningful.

 ## Next
 Phase 3 attempted distribution-aware loss (anti-drift, anti-collapse penalties) via monkey-patching but encountered checkpoint serialization failures.
-All future work will use custom TFT implementation where loss functions and architectural modifications are fully controlled.